 Paragraph 5 — Conclusion

-Don’t worry about choosing “wrong.”
-It doesn’t matter which side you choose, just be sure you can quote specific examples from the source texts to support your position!
+Finally, don’t worry about choosing the “wrong” side.
+It doesn’t matter which side you choose, just be sure that you can quote specific examples from the source texts to support your ideas!